Greek and Latin Text Sites

 eLatin eGreek eLearn.
 Exchange your ideas on the role of technology in the Classics classroom here.

 LatinTeach.
 An invaluable help for lonely Latin teachers.
 There is a website and a high-volume discussion list, including searchable archives.
 You can have contact with Latin teachers around the world.
+As of 2008, the page appears to be active but dormant.

 Rogueclassicism.
 David Meadow's Classics blog.
 Keep up to date on what's happening all over the world.